 Original Ninja Foodi Review

-- The Foodi was easy to operate.
-It operates similarly to the Instant Pot and other electric pressure cookers, so all the recipes in my cookbook, on my site and other pressure cooking websites can be made in the Foodi.
+The Ninja Foodi Pressure Cooker is easy to operate.
+It works similarly to the Instant Pot and other electric pressure cookers.
+If you’re looking for Ninja Foodi Recipes, all of the pressure cooking recipes in my cookbook and on my site work in the Foodi.

 - The instruction manual included with the Foodi was helpful and easy to follow.

-- A Cook & Crisp basket and a reversible rack (hi and low positions) are included.
+- A Cook & Crisp basket and a reversible rack that works in high and low positions are included.

-- The ceramic non stick coating on the pot seems well made, and some prefer it to a stainless steel pot.
+- The ceramic nonstick coating on the pot seems well made (some prefer ceramic to stainless steel).

 - The air fryer does a great job of crisping up foods.

-- The pot is a bit shorter and wider than the Instant Pot (I assume so you get more surface area for better browning), so you can easily fit 4 custard cups in the pot without having to stack them on top of each other.
-Great for desserts (such as creme brulee) or individual portions (such as egg muffins).
+- The pot is a bit shorter and wider than the Instant Pot (I assume so you get more surface area for better browning), so you can easily fit four custard cups in the pot without having to stack them on top of each other.
+Great for desserts (such as creme brulee) or for making individual portions (such as egg muffins).

 - The crisping lid (air fryer lid) is hinged and not removable.
 You need room for the crisping lid to be open while using the pressure cooking lid.
-You can’t cook with the Foodi on a counter under your cabinets.
+The attached air fryer lid means you can’t cook with the Foodi on a counter under your cabinets.

 - The Foodi electrical cord is only 33 inches in length, so you’ll need to be close to an outlet to use it.
 (The instructions say not to use an extension cord.)

-- The pressure release valve on the Foodi is short and a little more difficult to maneuver without getting burnt by the steam than the Instant Pot valve.
+- The pressure release valve on the Foodi is short and a little more difficult than the Instant Pot to maneuver without bringing your skin into contact with the steam.